 What Is Olive Oil?

-Olive oil is a liquid fat that comes from the fruit of the olive tree (Olea europaea), a traditional crop of the Mediterranean region.
+Olive oil is a liquid fat from the fruit of the olive tree (Olea europaea), a traditional crop of the Mediterranean region.
 People produce olive oil by pressing whole olives and extracting the oil, which has various culinary, cosmetic, and medicinal uses.
 Olive oil is rich in monounsaturated fatty acids (MUFAs), especially oleic acid, which may benefit cardiovascular health and inflammation.

 Olive oil also contains antioxidants, such as polyphenols and vitamin E, that can protect against oxidative stress and cellular damage.
 The quality and flavor of olive oil depend on the type of olives, the harvesting time, and the extraction process.
 Extra virgin olive oil is the highest quality, as it undergoes minimal processing and has no more than 0.8% free acidity.
 It also has the most antioxidants and intense flavor among all types of olive oil.